 What’s a taxable gift?
 Lots of ordinary gifts are NOT taxable, including:

-- Gifts that are not more than the annual exclusion amount, $14,000 in 2013 or 2014 (you can give this amount to any number of different recipients; you and your spouse can give $28,000 per year per recipient)
+- Gifts that are not more than the annual exclusion amount, $14,000 in 2015 (you can give this amount to any number of different recipients; you and your spouse can give $28,000 per year per recipient)

 - Tuition, if you pay it directly to the school (other expenses related to education, such as books, supplies and living expenses, do not qualify for this exemption)